aselshall/rm/README.md

 - **Deliver clear, concise, and persuasive oral presentations** of research proposals.
 - **Critically evaluate research papers and proposals**, providing constructive feedback and identifying strengths and areas for improvement.

-### Recommended Text
+### Recommended Textbooks
-Cresswell, J.W., and Cresswell, J.D., Research design: Qualitative, Quantitative, and mixed methods approach (5th ed.): SAGE Publishing., Los Angeles.
+- Cresswell, J.W., and Cresswell, J.D., Research design: Qualitative, Quantitative, and mixed methods approach (5th ed.), SAGE Publishing, Los Angeles.
+- Tanng, H. (2021), Engineering Research: Desgin, Methods, and Publication (1st ed.), Wiley, Hoboken.

 ## Course Schedule
 These topics and dates are tentative and subject to change based on class progress.
 Due dates are tentative; actual deadlines will be posted on Canvas.